Navigating Holiday Overwhelm: Neurodiversity-Affirming Scripts from Heartstone Guidance Center

 Scripts are most effective when:

-You customize language so it sounds like you
+You customize the language so it sounds like you.

-You pair them with self-regulation/coping strategies, like stepping outside, deep pressure, or sensory comfort
+You pair them with self-regulation or coping strategies, like stepping outside, deep pressure, or sensory comfort.

 A Final Reframe